 Dan Price, CEO who cut his pay so workers earned $70,000, quits amid legal woes

-A Seattle CEO who announced in 2015 that he was giving himself a drastic pay cut to help cover the cost of big raises for his employees has announced his resignation.
+A Seattle CEO who announced in 2015 that he was giving himself a drastic pay cut to help cover the cost of big raises for his employees has resigned — one day before an explosive news report alleging he had a pattern of abusing women.

-Dan Price, the embattled CEO of credit card processing company Gravity Payments, resigned Wednesday, The Seattle Times reported.

-"My No. 1 priority is for our employees to work for the best company in the world, but my presence has become a distraction here," Price wrote in a statement on Twitter.
-He founded the company 18 years ago.

 Earlier this year, Seattle prosecutors charged Price with misdemeanor assault against a woman and reckless driving.
 Prosecutors say Price tried to forcibly kiss a woman.
-He pleaded not guilty in May; the case remains ongoing.
+He pleaded not guilty in May, and the case remains ongoing.

+The New York Times on Thursday reported that more than a dozen women have accused Price of what it called "predatory" encounters.
+His ex-wife, Kristie Colon, said that Price was physically abusive, and a woman Price dated, Kacie Margis, accused him of raping her, according to the Times.

+Price told the paper he "never physically or sexually abused anyone" and that "the other accusations of inappropriate behavior towards women in this story are simply false."
+He did not respond to a request for comment from CBS MoneyWatch.

 Seven years ago, Price stunned his 100-plus workers when he told them he was cutting his roughly $1 million salary to $70,000 and using company profits to ensure that everyone there would earn at least that much within three years.
 That amounted to a 46% jump from Gravity Payments' average annual salary at the time of $48,000.
 About 70 employees at the company saw raises, with 30 doubling their annual salaries.